 The case of versatility rests here!

-Endeavour to revive ghazal and Indipop
+The Endeavour to Revive ghazal and Indipop

-I grew up in the 90s when the Indipop scene was at its peak.
-More importantly, we had lovely ghazal albums being released by the likes of Jagjit Singh, Hariharan, Gulzar, Javed Akhtar and others.
-Today, commercial music is synonymous to films.
-Shreya put her immense popularity to good use and came out with a beautiful ghazal album which had about 7-8 golden melodies.
-She could have brought out an simpler album of love songs but this is what she chose to.
-Respect!
-Listen to the songs of ‘Humnasheen’ below:
+I grew up in the ’90s when the Indipop scene was at its peak.
+More importantly, we had beautiful ghazal albums released by legends like Jagjit Singh, Hariharan, Gulzar, Javed Akhtar, and others.
+Today, commercial music is mostly synonymous with films.

 Album: Humnasheen